Why Do Ski Boots Hurt My Feet? Practical Solutions

-The first thing you want to try is to release the lower buckles as they may be too tight and causing your toes to squash together.
-These buckles only protect the snow from getting to your foot and do not need to be done up tight (unlike the heel buckle which locks in your foot).
+The first thing you want to try is to release the lower buckles, as they may be too tight and cause your toes to squash together.
+These buckles only protect the snow from getting to your foot and do not need to be done up tight (unlike the heel buckle, which locks in your foot).

-If this doesn’t solve the problem, consider installing a custom footbed that will support your foot and stop your feets arches from collapsing and getting wider and longer or seeking the services of a boot fitter to bend and shape the boot (not possible with all boots).
+If this doesn't solve the problem, consider installing a custom footbed that will support your foot and stop your foot arches from collapsing and getting wider and longer, or seeking the services of a boot fitter to bend and shape the boot (not possible with all boots).